Six Easy Answers To Tough Questions About SSD Or SSI

-A: You have 60 days after receiving your letter to request a Reconsideration of your case.
-Many claims, initially denied are later awarded benefits.
+A: You have 60 days after receiving your letter to request a reconsideration of your case.
+Many claims, those initially denied are later awarded benefits.

 Q: What is the most common mistake made by applicants?

 A: The most common error is failing to appeal.

 Q: What’s the age limit, or am I too young?

 A: You can be found to be disabled at any age by Social Security.
 But, after 50 and 55, the rules change, to your advantage, making it easier to qualify!

 Q: How long can I expect to receive SSD or SSI benefits?

 A: You’ll receive benefits tentatively until you reach full retirement age … or until you’re fit to return to work on a full-time and sustained basis.

 Q: What if I have other income ‒ can I still get SSD?